Does Page Speed Matter in SEO?

 What is a good website load speed?

-A good website load speed is typically under 2 seconds for all content and functionality above the fold, the part of a website viewable before scrolling.
+A good website load speed is typically under 2 seconds for all content and functionality above the fold, which is the part of a website viewable before scrolling.

 Why is my website slow?